Gnaku-18519/DataAnalysis/README.md

   * graphical illustration: https://www.cs.princeton.edu/courses/archive/fall08/cos597A/Notes/BplusInsertDelete.pdf
 * Indexing
   * primary & secondary
-    * primary index is of primary key -- guaranteed not to contain duplicates
+    * primary index = primary key -- guaranteed not to contain duplicates
+    * unique index = candidate key
     * in general, a secondary index contains duplicates
   * clustered & non-clustered
     * clustered index == the table of tuples sorted by the primary key == at most one for each table